How to use Vaginal Dilators for Vaginismus

 Vaginismus affects around 1 out of 5 women around the world.
 Although the causes are not yet clear, many doctors agree that anxiety during sex is one reason.
 For others, vaginismus may appear after menopause since the vagina becomes less elastic, narrower, shorter, and drier.

 If you suffer from this disorder, there is little cause to worry.
 Vaginal dilators are devices that will most likely help you treat vaginismus.
-Moreover, if you pair treatment with GoLove's CBD lubricant, the process will be more comfortable, as it soothes and moisturizes delicate skin.
+Moreover, if you pair treatment with GoLove's Intimate CBD Serum, the process will be more comfortable, as it soothes and moisturizes delicate skin.

 Vaginal Dilator Therapy